Download Magisk APK - Latest Version for Android with Magisk Manager App

 Cons

-• Compatible only for android version 4.2 or above.
+• Compatible only for Android version 4.2 or above.

-Supported Android Versions
+Magisk APK Supported Android Versions

-The app will work fine from Android Version 5.0 to latter Android OS releases.
-Xposed Framework is not available for Android Nougat, therefore, no need to download Magisk separately.
-MagiskSu comes integrated with Xposed Framework services thus providing access to modules that can be accessed in Xposed Framework.
+Magisk APK will work fine from Android 5.0 to later Android OS releases.
+Xposed Framework is not available for Android Nougat.
+Therefore, there is no need to download the APK of Magisk separately.
+Magisk app comes integrated with Xposed Framework services, thus providing access to modules that can be accessed in Xposed Framework.

 Android 4.2+: MagiskSU and Magisk Modules Only.